SeekAI-786/Medi_Bot_CustomGPT/README.md

-# AI Chat Interface with Hugging Face & Gemini Models

-This project provides an interactive web application built with **Streamlit**, allowing users to chat with various AI models, including those hosted on Hugging Face and Google's Gemini.
-It features a user-friendly interface, supports multiple AI models, and maintains a conversation history with the option to download prompts and responses.

 ---

+# AI Chat Interface with Hugging Face Fine-Tuned Models

+This project provides an interactive web application built with **Streamlit**, allowing users to chat with AI models hosted on **Hugging Face**.
+The interface offers a **demo version** of the AI chat functionality, showcasing how these models can generate responses to medical and mental health-related queries.

+---

 ## 🚀 Features
-- **Model Selection**: Choose from a range of AI models, including Hugging Face-hosted models and Gemini.
+- **Model Selection**: Choose from a range of **pre-trained AI models** hosted on Hugging Face fine tune those models for medical and mental health-related tasks.
 - **Dynamic Response Generation**: Send prompts to selected models and receive AI-generated responses.
 - **Conversation History**: Maintain a log of all conversations within a session.
 - **Download Capability**: Download individual prompts and responses as `.txt` files.